With the development of technology, advertisers have become smarter.

 All was clear: The song would become a “hit” solely on whether it was perceived as already being popular.

 It may not seem such a bad thing, but look at it this way: If we buy something just for being popular then we miss out on great products.

 Researchers used fMRI to see what was going on in the teenager’s brain.
 They had 12 seventeen-year-old teens and they had to rate 15 seconds clips.

 The results showed when the participants liked a popular song had activity in the caudate nucleus (a section of the brain linked to rewards).

-However when teen preferred a song which was unpopular, an area of the brain linked to anxiety lit up.
+However when teens preferred a song that was unpopular, an area of the brain linked to anxiety lit up.

 Researchers concluded that this “mismatch anxiety” motivates people to shift their preferences toward consensus.

 Marketers and Teenagers

 It is a fact that the world glorifies teenage years, just look at the movies with the subject of high school.